 - And finally look for and disable the Auto Disable Unused Apps toggle

 So just like I showed you yesterday, this feature is hidden away in the Device Care section of the Settings application.
-I really do enjoy the amount of customization options Samsung puts in its smartphones.
+I really do enjoy the number of customization options Samsung puts in its smartphones.
 The downside for the user is that they aren’t familiar with the features that are available.

 I enjoy tinkering with smartphones to gaining root access and all, but I think a lot of my tutorials that focus on basic features a smartphone offers is more helpful to the beginner.
 Whether you’re new to Android or new to the device a tutorial is about, being told about a feature is more than half the battle.